cicsdev/cics-java-liberty-springboot-jms/README.md

 ## Updating

-The JMSMessageReceiver.java and the SendJVMController.java classes both assume an MQ destination of SPRING.QUEUE.
+The JMSMessageReceiver.java and the SendJVMController.java classes both assume an MQ destination of `SPRING.QUEUE`.
 If that value does not meet your enterprise naming standards, please ensure you modify both occurrences consistently.

 ## Building